kuldeepJadhav/steroids/_posts/phonegap_on_steroids/2013-06-13-file-to-localhost.markdown

 platforms: Android, iOS
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/4-app-architecture/contents/75-moving-from-file-protocol-to-localhost).
+This guide has been moved to docs.appgyver.com, find it [here](https://academy.appgyver.com/categories/4-app-architecture/contents/75-moving-from-file-protocol-to-localhost).